v0rt3xh/Knn_CUDA/README.md

     }
 ```
 **4.2 Debug and test results**
-We compile and run the file on Euler.
+We compile and run the file on a compute cluster.
 Below shows the result.

 ```
 ===== Debug Configuration =====